UK eyes tougher COVID-19 restrictions for England as outbreak spreads | Health

 UK eyes tougher COVID-19 restrictions for England as outbreak spreads

+"We don't want to bring on new restrictions but of course we keep a constant eye on what is going on with the COVID rate," Junior Health Minister Helen Whately told Sky News.
+"We were looking at what we might be able to do."
+The Times newspaper said ministers were preparing to enforce a total social lockdown across much of northern England and potentially London.
+The paper said all pubs, restaurants and bars would be ordered to shut for two weeks.

+Asked about The Times report, Whately said the country was at a really serious point and so COVID-19 had to be brought under control.
+She did not give a direct answer on the report that pubs would be closed.
 "This is the moment when we have an opportunity - we have a choice for the country - to get this back under control," Whately said.
 "We have to break these chains of transmission."

-She said pictures showing crowds of young revellers outside pubs were "worrying".
+She said pictures from the weekend, after pubs were ordered to close early which showed crowds of young revellers outside pubs, were "worrying".

 ALSO READ